 - Avoid buying lavish office furniture.
 If you need office furniture, buy it cheap, used or simply borrow it.
 Ask friends and family if they have furniture in storage you could use.

 - Operate out of an apartment in a good neighborhood.
-Renting space in a commercial space is expensive.
+Renting commercial space is expensive.

-You don’t have to get big fast, you just have to have enough money to keep on going.
+You don’t have to get big fast, you just have to have enough money to keep going.
 I’ve learned that the best companies take time to mature.
 It takes time to reach sustainable profitability.
-So be patient.
+So, be patient.

 Do you want to make a lot of money?